arifperdana/BAPPENAS_2025/WorkshopGuide.md

 [Paste your ggplot code here]

 Requirements:
-1. Add a selectInput in the UI that allows users to choose ONE province
+1. Add a selectInput in the UI that allows users to choose ONE category
-2. Filter the data in the server to show only the selected province
+2. Filter the data in the server to show only the selected category
 3. Keep all the ggplot styling (colors, theme, labels)
-4. Add a title showing which province is selected
+4. Add a title showing which category is selected
 5. Display the plot in the main panel

 Provide complete code in a single app.R file.